 A parking study was conducted 2016 with a focus on the Town Centre, to view the study pdf click here (7.36 MB) .
 In June of 2018, Council adopted an Integrated Parking Management Plan, which can be found pdf here (2.24 MB) .
 The plan was developed with input from stakeholder groups in the community.

 Before implementation of strategies the community will have a chance to provide input on how to best implement the specific strategy.

-- Provide the right mix of parking options that meet the needs of residents, visitors, workers and shoppers
+- Provide the right mix of parking options to meet the needs of residents, visitors, workers, and shoppers

-- Make sure high use parking areas are not exceeding capacity during peak season days on a regular basis
+- Ensure high use parking areas are not exceeding capacity during peak season days on a regular basis

 - Focus on using parking facilities efficiently, not simply providing more parking space which comes with a cost